mblinsitu/Classy/README.md

-	A.hasOwnField('x')	// true if x is a field of A A.listOwnFields()	// return the list of fields of A A.hasField('x')		// true if x is a field of A or one of its parent classes A.listFields()		// return the list of fields of A and its parent classes
+	A.hasOwnField('x')	// true if x is a field of A A.listOwnFields()	// return the list of fields of A A.hasField('x')		// true if x is a field of A or one of its parent classes A.listAllFields()	// return the list of fields of A and its parent classes A.listFields(spec)	// return the list of fields of A and its parent classes matching the specification

 Information about constructors defined in the class itself: